mibiliyaz/MIB_Contacts-Manager-App/README.md

 5. Right click on the file ContactManagerApp.java -> Run as Java Application

 6. Open MySQL Workbench.
-Run the createSchema.sql file to create the required tables
+Run the SQL_Script.sql file to create the required tables

 7. Run PopulateDatabase.java to load a list of sample contacts in your application to get started (optional).
 This code loads the entries from the contacts.csv file.